 Four generations of the Lloyd family enslaved Jupiter Hammon.
 Although the 1799 gradual emancipation law did not apply to him, and despite Hammon’s reservations about his own freedom, he was probably manumitted following the death of John Lloyd II in 1792, who had inherited the Manor and its enslaved workforce from his uncle, Joseph Lloyd (1716–1780).
 Hammon’s whereabouts after manumission provide further insight into the complicated experience of gradual emancipation in New York.
 A man named “Jupiter” appears in the 1800 Huntington Town census listed as the head of a household of three.
 Research by Charla Bolton and Rex Metcalf support that this man was Jupiter Hammon and that the household also comprised Benjamin Hammond (ca. 1761–1827), Jupiter’s grandnephew, and Phoebe (1767–after 1830), Benjamin’s wife.

 Jupiter Hammon did not live to see the passage of New York’s second and final gradual emancipation law in 1817, which established a legal path to freedom for all enslaved New Yorkers.
-The law stipulated that any enslaved person born before July 4, 1799 would be freed on July 4, 1827, and that the children of enslaved mothers born between 1817 and July 4, 1827 would be servants until they were 21.
+The law stipulated that any enslaved person born before July 4, 1799 would be freed on July 4, 1827 and that the children of enslaved mothers born after the passage of the law on March 31, 1817 would remain bound until the age of 21.
 These complicated provisions are a source of confusion about the abolition of slavery in New York.
-Although this new law legally ended slavery in New York on July 4, 1827, children born earlier that year could remain bound to their mother’s enslavers until as late as 1848.
-While most enslaved people were freed during the early nineteenth century, some were held in bondage much longer.
-According to census records, there were individuals enslaved in New York until the 1840s.
+Although this new law legally ended slavery in New York on July 4, 1827, it did not in practice.
+Children remained bound to their mothers’ enslavers into the 1840s.

 By Lauren Brincat, Curator, Preservation Long Island